theryanfo/Language-Decider/project-writeup.md

 '''
 ```

 This string is not in the set, though it follows a similar format to the above accepted string.
 This string represents a valid DFA and input string.
-However, the DFA end up reading the `c`
+However, the DFA ends up reading the `c`
 character while in `q1`, for which there is no defined transition, so the DFA rejects the input string.

 ## 4. The Code